hpcleuven/VscDocumentation/source/jobs/starting_programs_in_a_job.rst

 ------------------------------------------------------------

-Starting a distributed memory program is a bit more involved as they always involve more than one Linux proces.
+Starting a distributed memory program is a bit more involved as they always involve more than one Linux process.
 Most distributed memory programs in scientific computing are written using the the Single Program Multiple Data paradigm: A single executable is ran on each core, but each cores works on a different part of the data.
 And the most